dustypomerleau/config/README.md

 - NixOS solves the setup problem, but introduces significant hardware/driver obstacles that aren't present on macOS.
 - Containers don't handle GUIs and OS/desktop settings very well (nor are they native on macOS).

-Assuming that—like me—you've decided that macOS is the path of least resistance, the biggest hurdle is getting GUIs installed and configured.
+The biggest hurdle is getting GUIs installed and configured:

-Given that:
+- Some GUIs are available as Nix packages

-1. Some GUIs are available as Nix packages
+- Some GUIs are available as Homebrew casks
-1. Some GUIs are available as Homebrew casks
+- Some GUIs are only available on the Mac App Store
-1. Some GUIs are only available on the Mac App Store
+- Some GUIs are not available via any of the above methods
-1. Some GUIs are not available via any of the above methods
+- Only a small subset of the GUIs store settings in a text file

-1. Only a small subset of the GUIs store settings in a text file
+Given all of the above, a truly reproducible environment is not going to be possible on macOS.

-ultimately I've accepted that there is no way to have a pure, reproducible, 'set it all up with one command' experience on macOS, but this approach avoids hardware/driver problems, which are an achilles heel for me.
+Because of that, my approach is to avoid the indexing/Spotlight pain that comes from installing GUIs in a special `Nix Apps` directory, and instead default to installing via Homebrew casks, allowing these apps to update themselves.